graphite-project/graphite-web/docs/terminology.rst

     series list
       A series name or wildcard which matches one or more :term:`series`.
 Series lists are received by :term:`functions <function>` as a list of matching series.
 From a user perspective, a series list is merely the name of a metric.
-For example, each of these would be considered a series list:
+For example, each of these would be considered a single series list:

       * ``metro_east.servers.apache02.system.load_average.1_min``,
       * ``metro_east.servers.apache0{1,2,3}.system.load_average.1_min``